-Leaders in Energy has grown into a global network of over 3,000 members, and each one of them has their own story to tell.
+Leaders in Energy has grown into a global network of several thousand members, and each one of them has their own story to tell.
 At the 4th annual Clean Energy and Sustainability Extravaganza on February 23, 2018, I had the pleasure of spending some time catching up with a few attendees, including a few new Leaders in Energy members.

 Armando Gaetaniello, Sales Manager, Neighborhood Sun

 AG: Neighborhood Sun is your friendly clean energy social enterprise with a mission to empower neighborhoods to choose community solar.
 Community (or shared) solar allows electricity consumers to purchase solar from a local project, with no need to install any equipment.
 We were founded by the former leader of Clean Currents, the area’s first exclusively green energy company, which brought together thousands of people, businesses and organizations to switch to wind and solar power.
 Neighborhood Sun is the only community solar company that puts its members first above all other partners.
 By standing up for our members, we aim to be the most trusted, transparent solar brand in the market.
 For us, solar is about creating strong communities.